Random concave functions: Introduction

 It follows that an element of $\mathcal{P}(\mathcal{P}(\Delta_n))$ induces a probability distribution over positive concave functions on $\Delta_n$.
 Measures over spaces of probability distributions are important in optimal transport, information geometry and statistics.
 For example, in \cite{vRS09} von Renesse and Sturm constructed an entropic measure on the Wasserstein space and defined a Wasserstein diffusion.
 In principle, one can use Dirichlet processes on $\Delta_n$ to define random concave functions via the Dirichlet transport problem.
 Further properties of this construction are left for future research.

 \begin{remark} Since a convex function can be identified with its epigraph, the results of this paper can be formulated in terms of random convex sets in $\mathbb{R}^{n}$ such that part of the boundary is fixed to be the unit simplex.
-While random convex sets (e.g.~convex hulls of random points) have been studied extensively in the literature (see for example \cite{MM05, SW08, KMTT19} and the references therein), the motivations and questions studied in this paper are quite different. \end{remark}
+While random convex sets (given for example by the convex hulls of random points) have been studied extensively in the literature (see for example \cite{MM05, SW08, KMTT19} and the references therein), the motivations and questions studied in this paper are quite different. \end{remark}